-The REP offers a variety of ways for the local community to get involved with, and understand the work it does.
+The REP offers a variety of ways for the local community to get involved and learn more about theatre.
 From seeing a show and undertaking a backstage tour to visiting an Open Day or performing with a community cast - the choice is yours!

 The REP Mezzanine.
 Fortnightly on Saturdays 3-5pm.
 Free